-On August 2, 2018, NPR and co-counsel Whitten Burrage filed lawsuits on behalf of the Chickasaw and Choctaw Nations against several large pharmaceutical companies that manufacture highly addictive and often deadly opioid painkillers—including Purdue Pharma, Johnson & Johnson, Janssen, and Cephalon.
+On August 2, 2018, NP and co-counsel Whitten Burrage filed lawsuits on behalf of the Chickasaw and Choctaw Nations against several large pharmaceutical companies that manufacture highly addictive and often deadly opioid painkillers—including Purdue Pharma, Johnson & Johnson, Janssen, and Cephalon.

 The lawsuits, filed in Pontotoc County, Oklahoma and Bryan County, Oklahoma, respectively, allege the Defendants conspired to deceptively market their drugs, leading to the ongoing opioid addiction epidemic claiming the lives of men and women of the tribal nations.
 The opioid addiction epidemic continues to impact the Chickasaw and Choctaw Nations along with tribal nations across the country particularly hard.
 As of 2012, 10 percent of Native Americans over the age of 12 used prescription pain medication for nonprescription purposes.
 From 2010 to 2014 alone, the death rate for heroin overdoses among Native Americans rose 236 percent.